gabyvs/question-moderator/README.md

 - Vote an existing question up or down
 - Remove a question after it has been asked

+Questions will be shown ordered by the number of votes they have.

 This is just a sample application for learning purposes.
 So this app does not:
 - Manage questions for different events (only one set of questions exists at a time)
 - Check that for a single user, a single vote is emitted on a question